cbartram/Nest/README.md

 ### Initializing the SDK

 You **must** call the `init()` method after initializing the Nest SDK.
-The init method will fetch your OAuth access_token and JWT token used to retrieve data from the Nest API the other functions within the SDK.
+The init method will fetch your OAuth access_token and JWT token used to retrieve data from the Nest API.

 ### Events